Search in medicinals

 Origin in PRC Pharmacopoeia: Aristolochia debilis Sieb. et Zucc.

-Origin (other sources): Aristolochia debilis Sieb. et Zucc.*; Aristolochia contorta Bge.; Aristolochia kaempferi Willd.; Aristolochia chuii C.Y.
+Origin in unofficial sources: Aristolochia debilis Sieb. et Zucc.*; Aristolochia contorta Bge.; Aristolochia kaempferi Willd.; Aristolochia chuii C.Y.
 Wu

 Use: Medicinal